quantiota/AI-Agent-Lab/specs/README.md

 ## High-Level Spec for Developing an AI Agent with LangChain and OpenAI

+This spec is a good starting point for developing an AI Agent with LangChain and OpenAI on the AI Agent Host.
+The spec provides clear and concise instructions for how to develop an AI Agent, and it takes into account the features of the AI Agent Host.

 1. Create a Dockerfile that defines the AI Agent container.

 The Dockerfile should define the following: